codemann8/alttpr_codetracker_codemann8/README.md

 - Retro Mode (Shows Shops and also possible Take Any Caves)
 - Pool Mode
   - Shopsanity (Shop inventories are shuffled into the item pool)
+  - District Map (This ONLY enables a map overlay to show the boundary lines for Districts)
   - Key Drops (Enemies and Pots, that normally drop keys, are shuffled into the item pool)
 - Glitch Logic
   - None